Fishing: Recreational fishing

 The early evolution of fishing as recreation is not clear.
-For example, there is anecdotal evidence for fly fishing in Japan, however, fly fishing was likely to have been a means of survival, rather than recreation.
+For example, there is anecdotal evidence for fly fishing in Japan.
+However, fly fishing was likely to have been a means of survival, rather than recreation.
 The earliest English essay on recreational fishing was published in 1496, by Dame Juliana Berners, the prioress of the Benedictine Sopwell Nunnery.
 The essay was titled Treatyse of Fysshynge wyth an Angle, and included detailed information on fishing waters, the construction of rods and lines, and the use of natural baits and artificial flies.

 Recreational fishing took a great leap forward after the English Civil War, where a newly found interest in the activity left its mark on the many books and treatises that were written on the subject at the time.
 Leonard Mascall in 1589 wrote A booke of Fishing with Hooke and Line along with many others he produced in his life on game and wildlife in England at the time.
 The Compleat Angler was written by Izaak Walton in 1653 (although Walton continued to add to it for a quarter of a century) and described the fishing in the Derbyshire Wye.
 It was a celebration of the art and spirit of fishing in prose and verse.
 A second part to the book was added by Walton's friend Charles Cotton.

 Charles Kirby designed an improved fishing hook in 1655 that remains relatively unchanged to this day.
 He went on to invent the Kirby bend, a distinctive hook with an offset point, still commonly used today.

 The 18th century was mainly an era of consolidation of the techniques developed in the previous century.
 Running rings began to appear along the fishing rods, which gave anglers greater control over the cast line.
 The rods themselves were also becoming increasingly sophisticated and specialised for different roles.
-Jointed rods became common from the middle of the century and bamboo came to be used for the top section of the rod, giving it a much greater strength and flexibility.
+Jointed rods became common from the middle of the century and bamboo came to be used for the top section of the rod, giving it much greater strength and flexibility.